ethereum-optimism/community-hub/src/docs/developers/integration.md

 ![Custom RPC button](../../assets/custom-metamask-network-1.png)

 3. Next, you'll enter in the network parameters.
-Enter `Optimistic Ethereum (Local L2)` for the network name, `http://0.0.0.0:8545` for the RPC URL, and `420` for the chain ID -- additionally, you can also set the currency symbol to `ETH`, but that's not entirely necessary since the use of ETH is implicitly understood.
-(See example image below.)
+Enter `Optimistic Ethereum (Local L2)` for the network name, `http://0.0.0.0:8545` for the RPC URL, and `420` for the chain ID -- additionally, you can also set the currency symbol to `ETH`, but that's not entirely necessary since the use of ETH is implicitly understood:

 ![Entering network params](../../assets/custom-metamask-network-2.png)

 4. Click save!
 And, you're done! 🙌 😎.
 You'll then see something like the image below when you click on your new `Optimistic Ethereum (Local L2)` network!
-(NOTE: Adding the currency symbol is _optional_.)

 ![Saving custom network](../../assets/complete-custom-network.png)

+Adding the currency symbol is _optional_.

 **L1 Custom Network (Optional)**